johnnychan0706/johnnychan0706/README.md

 ### Hi there 👋
-I am Johnny an aspiring Data Analyst from Hong Kong 🇭🇰, currently based in 🇨🇦
+I am Johnny an aspiring Data Analyst from Hong Kong 🇭🇰, based in 🇨🇦

 ### ✍ About Me
 - 👨‍💻 Accounting and Finance major